Jorge Barredo Ferreira

 Built during my Master’s years guided by a simple principle: technology matters when it solves real needs.
 Statoodle helps instructors make practical use of Moodle data — turning exported reports and logs into actionable teaching information without requiring programming skills.

 Presented at EC-TEL 2023 by my colleague Pedro Moreno-Marcos.
 A free MOOC by Ruth Cobos Pérez, Pedro, Antonio Balderas, Miguel Ángel Conde González, and Manuel Freire has since spread the tool across Spanish universities, with strong uptake in the education community.
-If you're a Moodle instructor, I encourage you to try the free MOOC.

 Work & Education